FriedrichAlvarez/WIE-are-Makers-RobotCars/Lesson 1 - Servo Motor.md

 A **servo motor** is a special kind of motor that rotates to a **specific angle**, usually between **0° and 180°**.
 It is often used for precise control of motion in robotics, such as steering, gripping, or sensor positioning.

+Another way to think about it: A regular DC motor is like a **fan** because it has continuous spinning.
+On the other hand, a servo motor is like a **steering wheel** because it has precise control over the degree of rotation.

 ###  Inside a Servo

 A typical servo contains: